cedar-policy/rfcs/text/0064-refer-to-types-in-empty-namespace.md

 ## Unresolved questions

 * Should we also support the `::id` syntax in policies?
+    [2024-05-17: Based on discussion in the RFC thread, the proposed resolution is "no"]
+    * Arguments for:
+        * Consistency: Users will write `::User` in schemas and might expect to be able to write `::User` in policies as well
+    * Arguments against:
-It's totally unnecessary from an expressiveness perspective, as policies do not have a notion of active namespace, so the unqualified name `id` always refers to the `id` in the empty namespace and is never implicitly prefixed with any other namespace.
+        * It's unnecessary from an expressiveness perspective, as policies do not have a notion of active namespace, so the unqualified name `id` always refers to the `id` in the empty namespace and is never implicitly prefixed with any other namespace.
-But, users who are used to writing `::User` in schemas (for some `User` type they defined in the empty namespace), might expect to also refer to that type as `::User` in policies.
+        * We can catch `::User` in the policy parser and provide a specific, informative error message, which makes this less of a sharp edge
+        * We can always go back and add support for `::id` in policies later, if needed